gpw13/xmart4/README.md

 <!-- badges: end -->

-The goal of xmart4 is to provide easy access to the World Health Organization’s xMart4 API by managing client access tokens for the user and providing simple functions to view mart and table contents.
+The goal of xmart4 is to provide easy access to the World Health Organization’s xMart4 API by managing client access to the xMart.
+Once a machine is connected to the database, xmart4 provides a simple interface to interact with the OData API by pulling in tables and marts directly into R.

 ## Installation